-Scope note: This property identifies the E18 Physical Thing or things that are the result of an E81 Transformation.
+Scope note: This property identifies the instance or instances of E18 Physical Thing that are the result of an instance of E81 Transformation.
 New items replace the transformed item or items, which cease to exist as units of documentation.
-The physical continuity between the old and the new is expressed by the link to the common Transformation
+The physical continuity between the old and the new is expressed by the links to the common instance of E81 Transformation